Amelia5p/travel-planner/README.md

 ### Footer

 - The footer is at the bottom of each page and contains social links.
-I made sure these links opened in another tab to prevet users from being driven away from the site.
+I made sure these links opened in another tab to prevent users from being driven away from the site.

 ![Footer](docs/readme-images/footer.png)

 ### Home Page

-- The homepage features a welcoming hero section, it includes engaging imagery and the site's purpose is cleaar.
+- The homepage features a welcoming hero section, it includes engaging imagery and the site's purpose is clear.
 It also Has call-to-action buttons to encourage user engagement.

 ![Homepage](docs/readme-images/home1.png)
 ![Homepage](docs/readme-images/home2.png)